 Winter Produce Guide: Squash

-Tips for buying, storing, and cooking pumpkin, butternut squash, acorn squash, and delicata squash, plus our favorite winter squash recipes
+Tips for buying, storing, and cooking winter squash, plus our favorite recipes.

 The term “winter squash” encompasses a staggering array of hard-skinned squash varieties that are best from early fall through winter.
 Their flesh is usually yellow to deep-orange, with a starchy consistency that turns creamy and sweet when cooked.
 Out of the hundreds of varieties, each has its own unique flavor and ideal uses; a few top our list for versatility and availability.
 Dark green- and orange-skinned acorn squash has a tender golden interior that makes a candy-sweet, creamy purée; butternut squash’s sweet, easy-to-peel flesh lends itself brilliantly to pie filling; diminutive delicata, with its thin, edible skin, is wonderful sliced and sautéed in a little butter; and roasted sliced spaghetti squash has a light flavor and texture that’s perfect topped with walnut-miso glaze.
 Where pumpkins are concerned, we’re partial to the small, spherical winter luxury pie variety, which makes a wonderfully silky pie filling; jarrahdale, with its tough orange flesh that makes a purée as sweet and luscious as mashed sweet potatoes; and Dickinson, a beige, football-shaped variety with a honeyed flavor.

 Choose very hard squash that does not give when pressed.
 Skin should be deeply colored, relatively dull in appearance, and should not be easily nicked or scraped off.